jrmenzel/vimix_os/docs/kernel/file_system/vimixfs/vimixfs.md

 ## Limits

 **Max files:**
 File and directory count are limited by the inode count.
 This is defined at file system creation in `mkfs` (see `MAX_ACTIVE_INODESS`).
-As [directories](directory.md) references inodes with a 16-bit unsigned integer, the maximal number of inodes in xv6fs is 65,535 (0 is a reserved value).
+As [directories](directory.md) references inodes with a 16-bit unsigned integer, the maximal number of inodes in VimixFS is 65,535 (0 is a reserved value).

 **Max files per directory;**
-A `struct xv6fs_dirent` is `16` bytes long, thus 64 directory entries can be stored in one block.
+A `struct vimixfs_dirent` is `16` bytes long, thus 64 directory entries can be stored in one block.
 A file can be up to `12+256` blocks large.
 This limits the number of directory entries per directory to `17152` entries.
-Each dir contains `.` and `..`, so `17150` files or sub directories can be stored in one xv6fs directory.
+Each dir contains `.` and `..`, so `17150` files or sub directories can be stored in one VimixFS directory.

 **Max file size:**
 Currently a disk inode can reference `12` data blocks.
 One additional block can be used as a second array of `1024/sizeof(uint32_t)` = `256` block addresses.
 The maximal file size supported is thus `(12+256)*1024` = 268 kb.

 **Max file system size:**
 Blocks are indexed by 32-bit unsigned integers.
-Thus file systems of up to 4 GB should be possible. xv6fs supports a maximum of 65,535 files with 268 kb each = 16 GB in total.
+Thus file systems of up to 4 GB should be possible.
+VimixFS supports a maximum of 65,535 files with 268 kb each = 16 GB in total.
 So filling up such a huge disk is possible.

 **Max file name:**
-Just 14 chars, limited by `XV6_NAME_MAX` and indirectly by the size of one `struct xv6fs_dirent`.
+Just 14 chars, limited by `XV6_NAME_MAX` and indirectly by the size of one `struct vimixfs_dirent`.

 ## Changes compared to xv6

-- Refactored and renamed some defines, moved code to separate generic and xv6fs specific code.
+- Refactored and renamed some defines, moved code to separate generic and VimixFS specific code.
-- Moved out non-file system specific function calls (e.g. file system tree traversal calls) from [xv6fs_log](xv6fs_log.md) specific calls.
+- Moved out non-file system specific function calls (e.g. file system tree traversal calls) from [vimixfs_log](vimixfs_log.md) specific calls.
 This allows a [virtual file system](../vfs.md) abstraction and [mounting](../../syscalls/mount.md).
 It also changes the order of lock acquire/releases compared to xv6.
 - Split device disk inodes into char and block devices to correctly store different types of [devices](../../devices/devices.md).